 - While more ultrasonic power usually indicates faster and more effective cleaning, more power is not always better.
 Too much power can damage electronic parts, the surface finish on a soft metal (e.g. aluminum), and other delicate items.
 For cleaning extremely sensitive items, adjustable power is a useful feature.
-Examples are the Elma TI-H and P series.
+Examples is the P series.

 Selecting Cleaning Solutions for your Ultrasonic Parts Washer

 Successful ultrasonic parts washing procedures are most likely achieved when thought is given to ultrasonic cleaning solutions that deliver the desired results.
 There is a vast variety of ultrasonic cleaning solution chemistries available to satisfactorily accomplish your parts washing tasks.

 In fact an improper choice of cleaning solution chemistry (just as the wrong ultrasonic frequency) can damage parts or surfaces being washed.

 Most but not all ultrasonic cleaning solutions marketed today are in the form of biodegradable concentrates formulated for specific cleaning tasks.
 They are shipped with instructions regarding dilution, recommended cleaning temperatures and material safety data sheets (MSDS).